richfoodie/FOODit-FrontEndTest/README.md

 - Using the meal name or description look up example photo of the dish using flicker, google image or another service asynchronously
 - How would discovery & recommendation vs direct ecommerce ordering work?

-Depending on your sill set, pick one of the 3 different ways to build the app
+Depending on your skill set, pick one of the 3 different ways to build the app

 ### Building the app with Web technology (requirements)
 1. Your project should render the data from the API in a web brower using HTML, CSS and JS